lord63/awesome-python-decorator/README.md

 - [cached-property](https://github.com/pydanny/cached-property) A decorator for caching properties in classes.
 - [cachetools](https://github.com/tkem/cachetools) This module provides various memoizing collections and decorators, including variants of the Python 3 Standard Library @lru_cache function decorator.
+- [celery](https://github.com/celery/celery) Celery is a distributed task queue, it uses decorator to create tasks.
 - [click](https://github.com/mitsuhiko/click) Click is a Python package for creating beautiful command line interfaces, based on declaring commands through decorators.
 - [decorator](https://github.com/micheles/decorator) It is your best option if you want to preserve the signature of